 Another important aspect of the study, according to Hujoel, is that cavities are on the rise as vitamin D levels are dropping not just in the U.S. but in populations throughout the world.
 Whether that is coincidence or correlation remains unclear.
 Hujoel added that despite that uncertainty, parents and pregnant women could do no harm in emphasizing vitamin D for themselves and their children but could reap many benefits, good oral health included.

 Awareness concerning the importance of vitamin D has been on the rise.
 One recent study found a correlation between high levels of vitamin D in women and low levels of Alzheimer’s disease in that same group.
 Related research linked vitamin D deficiencies to dementia, and this link was evident even when adjusting for other risk factors, such as diet, body mass index, and cognitive performance.
 Furthermore, other research has linked high vitamin D levels to a lower prevalence of cancer and heart disease.

 Benefit from the Sunshine Vitamin

 You need just 15 minutes of sunlight a day to get your daily requirement of vitamin D. You can also supplement that intake by balancing your diet and emphasizing mouth-healthy nutrients, such as calcium, vitamin D, and phosphorous.
 Support your oral health with consistent oral hygiene and regular dentist visits.
 Jeffrey D. Clark, DDS, is a leading dentist who can help you manage your oral health as well as provide you personalized advice and preventative care.
-Schedule your initial examination with Dr. Clark at Scottsdale Dental Excellence by calling us at 480 585 1853.
+Schedule your initial examination with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence by calling us at 480 585 1853.